Stephanie (The Walking Dead)

-Stephanie is a fictional character from the comic book series The Walking Dead and the television series of the same name, where she is portrayed by Margot Bingham as an alias for Maxxine Mercer while Chelle Ramos was cast as Shira who also uses the alias of Stephanie.
+Stephanie (full name in the television series: Maxxine Porter, née Mercer) is a fictional character from the comic book series The Walking Dead and the television series of the same name, where she is portrayed by Margot Bingham as an alias for Maxxine Mercer while Chelle Ramos was cast as Shira who also uses the alias of Stephanie.

 Comic book series

 Stephanie was a citizen of the Commonwealth who contacted Eugene over the radio.

 Television series

 Season 9

 In the season finale "The Storm", the character is first heard as a voice on the radio asking if anybody is out there.

 Season 10

 In the episode "Bonds", Eugene hears a new radio signal coming in with a female voice.
 He answers it, but they both agree to avoid sharing specific information.
 Eugene and the woman talk more, but the woman insists that Eugene should keep these conversations private.

 In the episode "Morning Star", Eugene continues his conversations with the woman, who identifies herself as Stephanie, over the radio.
 He discovers that she also saw the falling satellite and determines she must be relatively nearby.
 Eugene offers to allow her to select a time and place for them to meet, and she says she will discuss it with the others.
 Rosita comes in search of Eugene and discovers the unattended radio with Stephanie trying to reach Eugene.
 Rosita asks her who she is, and Stephanie immediately falls quiet.
 Eugene hurriedly rushes back in and attempts to get Stephanie to answer to no avail, and he sternly tells Rosita to leave as he continues to attempt to reestablish communication.
 Rosita later finds Eugene rigging up defenses and encourages him to not give up on Stephanie, challenging him to kiss her, knowing his long infatuation with her.
 He finds he is unable to, proving Rosita's point that he really does have feelings for Stephanie, and he resolves to keep trying to contact her.
 He does so singing for her, when he finishes singing, she returns on the radio and apologizes for breaking contact, and gives him coordinates to meet her in one week.